graphile/graphile.github.io/src/pages/postgraphile/smart-comments.md

 #### Foreign Key

+The foreign key adds a fake constraint pretending to be a foreign key.
+It has the following syntax which mirrors the PostgreSQL foreign key constraint:

+`@foreignKey (col1, ...) references [my_schema.]my_table [(col1, ...)]`

-If you're referencing a Primary Key on the remote table/view then you can skip the column specification should you wish.
+The schema is optional if the target table is in the same schema.
+If you're referencing a Primary Key on the remote table/view then you can skip the final column specification should you wish.
 Otherwise, you must reference columns matching a unique constraint.

+This constraint applies to tables, views, materialised views and (in one direction only) to composite types.

 ```sql
 comment on view my_view is E'@foreignKey (post_id) references post_view';